JoshuaWise/vapr-compress/README.md

 ### options.condition = *null*

-A `condition` function can be provided to disable compression on a per-request basis.
+Optionally, a `condition` function can be provided to disable compression on a per-request basis.
 For each eligible request, `condition` will be invoked with `request` and `response` as arguments.
 If the function returns `false`, compression will be skipped for that request.

 ```js
 route.use(compress({